Dodge Dart (PF): Features

-The Dart has three transmission options, including a Powertech 6F24 automatic transmission from Hyundai, which comes with electrically boosted power steering that has a sensor and electric motor mounted to the rack itself.
-Interiors are customizable with 12 different color/fabric combinations and optional ambient lighting systems; leather seats are an available upgrade.
-The dashboard features a 7 in color TFT display, a "floating island bezel" placed between traditional round gauges, which graphically shows trip computer and navigation system information; it is integrated to make it appear to be part of the gauge cluster itself, rather than a separate screen.
-Storage includes a glove box, center console with auxiliary electronics jacks, and console map pockets.
+The Dart had three transmission options, and available electrically boosted power steering that has a sensor and electric motor mounted to the rack itself.
+Interiors were customizable with 12 different color/fabric combinations, optional ambient lighting systems, and optional leather seats.
+The dashboard featured a 7 in color TFT display with trip computer and navigation system.
+Storage included a glove box, center console with auxiliary electronics jacks, and console map pockets.
 Trunk volume is 13.1 cuft.

 In 2014, all Darts aside from the SE got standard U Connect Bluetooth telephone for 2014.
 A Blacktop Package, featuring black alloy wheels and black accents, for all models except SE and Limited, as well as a California Appearance Package for the SXT and Limited, both became available for 2014.

 The Dart was the first compact sedan to feature a rear obstacle detection system and blind spot monitoring.
 A Dart version managing an unadjusted combined driving 40 mpgus (16.94 km/L) made it possible for Fiat to acquire an additional 5% share of Chrysler Group.